tmokmss/bedrock-pr-reviewer/README.md

 - **Continuous, incremental reviews**: Reviews are performed on each commit within a pull request, rather than a one-time review on the entire pull request.
-- **Cost-effective and reduced noise**: Incremental reviews save on OpenAI costs and reduce noise by tracking changed files between commits and the base of the pull request.
+- **Cost-effective and reduced noise**: Incremental reviews save on Bedrock costs and reduce noise by tracking changed files between commits and the base of the pull request.
 - **"Light" model for summary**: Designed to be used with a "light"